HoucaiGuo/CLEAR-code/README.md

 CLEAR is a simple, accurate, and efficient remote sensing image gap-filling method that utilizes cloud-free or low-cloud-cover images from the time series to fill the missing values (e.g., clouds and cloud shadows) in the target image.

+CLEAR does not require training and is highly flexible, allowing for rapid deployment in your own applications.

 ## Data
 Data used in our paper: https://drive.google.com/drive/folders/1e5gDRZQacl8i6lITvRRUugTwQ1OwF60Y?usp=drive_link
 Each JPEG 2000 file contains stacked time-series images with a data type of uint16 and a value range of 0-10000.
 Dividing by 10000 yields the surface reflectance.